 "How do you grow food in the winter?"

-We grow all of our crops in soil, without supplemental light, and with either no supplemental heat, or a marginal amount (thermostat set to 30 degrees).
+We grow all of our crops in soil, without supplemental light.
+Two of our 34x96 high tunnels are unheated, and one is heated to 28 degrees.
 There are four main principles to follow when growing food in the winter in northern climates.
 They are light, timing, double covers, and variety selection.
 By paying attention to these factors and principles, we are able to extend the harvest season on many crops and extend the growing season on others.

 Every latitude reaches a point in the year when day length is fewer than 10 hours.
 This period of prolonged darkness for us at 48 degrees north is between Halloween (October 28th) and Valentine's Day (February 13th).
 Since most cold-hardy crops are more sensitive to day length than actual low temperatures, we know that as day length begins to increase in February, our crops will respond with increased growth even though the outdoor temperatures are typically as cold as they get all winter.